FFFF-0000h/Tech-Scrolls/README.md

 - **active learning**: a training approach in which the algorithm chooses some of the data it learns from.

 - **adaptive design**: the way in which a website is built determines how it appears on different devices.
 Adaptive design creates a website in several different layouts, each suited for different screen sizes.
-Depending on what device is being used to access the website, the website will adapt and deliver the appropriate layout. _See also [responsive design](#r).
+Depending on what device is being used to access the website, the website will adapt and deliver the appropriate layout. _See also [responsive design](#r)_.

 - **agile**: the ability to create and respond to change.